 CRISTIANE SANTOS, Co-Director

 518.584.2225 Ext.
 3008 | email@example.com

 Cristiane danced and taught ballet and tap for seven years at Ballet Vera Bublitz in Brazil.
 She was accepted to Dance Theatre of Harlem (DTH) school with a full scholarship and joined the company’s Dancing Through Barriers Ensemble through which she performed in lecture demonstrations at public schools around the country, taught movement classes in NYC public schools, and performed with DTH during its 30th anniversary season.
 Born in Porto Alegre, Brazil, Cristiane graduated summa cum laude from SUNY Albany with a BS in Human Biology.
 She has extensive training in Gyrotonic and Gyrokinesis methodologies, certified since 2002.
 She has taught Gyrotonic and Gyrokinesis locally and in NYC at Studio Riverside, Steps on Broadway, and Ballet Arts at City Center, and has been a guest teacher for Ballet Hispánico School of Dance Summer Program, Hartwick College Dance Team, and Alvin Ailey American Dance Theater.
 Cristiane joined the School of the Arts faculty in 2009.
-She teaches Pre-Ballet, Ballet A2, Ballet B2, Ballet C, Pointe C, Ballet D, and Gyrokinesis.
+She teaches Ballet, and Gyrokinesis to all levels.